thierr26/thierr26_personal_notes_sphinx_sources/source/openbox_on_debian.rst

 A right mouse click opens the Openbox root-menu.
 From there you can launch a terminal.

+If the keyboard layout is wrong, try rebooting.

 At this point, I :doc:`install and tweak the applications I want on the system
 <debian_apps_install>`.
 Then I proceed with the configuration of
 the Openbox environment and that's what is described in the rest of this page.